MicroPasts/MuseoEgizio1_app/README.md

-PyBossa photo masking application for Museo Egizio objects
+PyBossa photo masking application for Museo Egizio object
 =================================================

 This application has three files: